Permissions Required for AWS Accounts

 2. To make ActiveChange for AWS available in FireFlow when using unified onboarding with AWS.
 For more information see Simultaneously Onboard AWS Accounts into ACE and ASMS.

-The following permissions are part of the AWS IAM role:
+The following permissions are part of the AWS IAM role.
+When ASMS is connected to ACE, permissions that are also required for ASMS ActiveChange are marked:

 Write